zongpingding/zTeX_bundle/README.md

   \end{titlepage}}
 ```

+# font config
+there is some document about font config for main context and math.

 # Need help
 we need someone to translate the zlatex document into English or any other language, thanks.